bsmg/beat-saber-community-wiki/about-v-2.md

 ​
 >See Also
 [Kyle1413](#Kyle1413) | [Assistant](#Assistant) | [Klouder](#Klouder) | [Megalon](#Megalon) | [williums](#williums)
-​
-# Mappers
-Each of your favorite maps is carefully crafted and tested over many hours by a talented mapper.
-As much as we'd love to include them here too, there are WAY too many of them.
-If you like someone's maps, give it a thumbs up in game, review it on [BeastSaber](https://bsaber.com), or tell them personally!
-They'll really appreciate it.
-​

 # Staff
 The team that runs the show.